Multiplier Hopf algebroids. Basic theory and examples: The regular case

-Let us finally comment on the relation to Hopf algebroids.
-As before, where we use the terminology and notation of \cite{boehm:hopf}.
-We call a multiplier Hopf algebroid $\mathcal{A}=(A,B,C,S_{B},S_{C},\Delta_{B},\Delta_{C})$ \emph{unital} if the the algebras $A,B,C$, the inclusions $B,C\hookrightarrow A$ and the maps $\Delta_{B},\Delta_{C}$ are unital.
-Recall that in this case, the left and the right multiplier bialgebroid $\mathcal{A}_{B}$ and $\mathcal{A}_{C}$ give rise to a left and a right bialgebroid $\mathcal{A}_{L}$ and $\mathcal{A}_{R}$ by Proposition \ref{prop:left-unital} and its right-handed analogue. \begin{proposition} Let $\mathcal{A}$ be a unital regular multiplier Hopf algebroid with antipode $S$.
-Denote by $\mathcal{A}_{L}$ and $\mathcal{A}_{R}$ the left and the right bialgebroid associated to $\mathcal{A}_{B}$ and $\mathcal{A}_{C}$, respectively.
-Then $(\mathcal{A}_{L},\mathcal{A}_{R},S)$ is a Hopf algebroid.
-Conversely, every Hopf algebroid with invertible antipode arises this way from a unital regular multiplier Hopf algebroid. \end{proposition} \begin{proof} Use Proposition \ref{prop:left-unital} and its right-handed analogue, and note that the conditions \eqref{eq:antipode-bimodule} and \eqref{eq:antipode} are equivalent to conditions (iii) and (iv) of Definition 4.1 in \cite{boehm:hopf}. \end{proof}
+Let us finally comment on the relation to Hopf algebroids. \begin{proposition} Let $\mathcal{A}$ be a unital regular multiplier Hopf algebroid with antipode $S$.
+Then the left and the right bialgebroid associated to $\mathcal{A}_{B}$ and $\mathcal{A}_{C}$, respectively, form a Hopf algebroid.
+Conversely, every Hopf algebroid with invertible antipode arises this way from a unital regular multiplier Hopf algebroid. \end{proposition} \begin{proof} Use Proposition \ref{prop:left-unital} and its right-handed analogue, and note that the conditions (1) and (2) in Definition \ref{definition:antipode} are equivalent to conditions (iii) and (iv) of Definition 4.1 in \cite{boehm:hopf}. \end{proof}